blomma/client.literaturetime/README.md

 This is the frontend for [literature.artsoftheinsane.com](https://literature.artsoftheinsane.com) being feed by a backend api [api.literaturetime](https://github.com/blomma/api.literaturetime)

+The kubernetes definition files can be found in the repo [kubernetes.literaturetime](https://github.com/blomma/kubernetes.literaturetime)

 I have added some quotes to this list and further cleaned up the list to uniformly use " and ', this is then by way of smartypants transformed to the correct typography in the final render on screen.

 The origin of the literature quotes are, and I quote from https://www.instructables.com/Literary-Clock-Made-From-E-reader/